mocar27/DNN-overall/exam/README.md

 # Deep Neural Network exam assignments

-Detailed description to exam tasks is going to be added soon.
+Each task is described in every detain inside each corresponding to it file.

+The exam tasks covered additional Vision (task2) and NLP task (task1).